personalizedrefrigerator/personalSite/_posts/2022-09-05-gsoc-final-reflection.md

     - [Joplin issue tracker](https://github.com/laurent22/joplin/issues/5775)

 # Better markdown syntax highlighting
+[Relevant pull request (merged)][markdown-syntax-highlight-pr]

 - [x] Added syntax highlighting for math ($$\KaTeX$$) regions in the CodeMirror 6 editor.
     - This involved writing a custom CodeMirror parser to recognize regions surrounded by `$`s and `$$`s.
+    - This functionality supports the markdown toolbar — the markdown toolbar uses CodeMirror's syntax tree to determine the bounds of regions like math and code.
+As such, moving the cursor within a math region and clicking the "toggle math" button on the markdown toolbar can toggle an entire math region.
 - [x] Added syntax highlighting for fenced code regions
     - This *did not* require writing a custom parser.